EdwinKuttappi/fastpage1/_posts/2023-01-30-MidtermTri2.md

 ## Question 2
 ![]({{ site.baseurl }}/images/midtermquestion2.png)

+I did not understand the purpose of the program and I had to try and guess what could be changed in order to find out the answer.
+On this question, I had to guess the answer because I did not know what would make sure the output of the code would stay the same.

 ## Question 16
 ![]({{ site.baseurl }}/images/midtermquestion16.png)

+This question was a complete guess because I had no idea what each one meant completely, I had an idea of each one, but I wasn't sure why the answer was selection, I knew it couldn't be iteration because that would help with the even number, and I had to guess between the other three choices, and I was right.
+I still do not understand but maybe I can understand by looking at someone else's test corrections.

 ## Question 30
 ![]({{ site.baseurl }}/images/midtermquestion30.png)

+This question was very hard and I did not reallt understand what the question was asking and I had no idea what I had to do.
+I got this question right but I did not know why it was B and C, all I knew was that it was not A or D because the circles did not line up.

 # Reflection on the Exam
 Overall, the test was pretty easy and I am happy with ny score, but I should try to get a higher score.
-If I paid attention a little more, I think I could have understood the questions a bit more I think I went through this test pretty quickly when I did it by myself, but when I was talking with Jishnu, that took a lot of time because he was explaining some answers to me.
-I think I can do well on the AP Exam if I find out what exactly I need to do and keep reviewing the content.
-I got a 3/3.
+If I paid attention a little more, I think I could have understood the questions a bit more I think I went through this test pretty slowly because I did not really understand each question and I had to read it a lot of times.
+I think I can do well on the AP Exam if I find out what exactly I need to do and keep reviewing the content, spend less time on each problem.